Lilianada/Lilyslab/Content/notes/spend-your-twentys-living-alone.md

 ---
-title: "Spend Your Twentys Living Alone"
+title: Spend Your Twentys Living Alone
-slug: spend-your-twentys-living-alone
+publish: true
 tags:
+  - independence
+  - personal-growth
+  - relationships
+  - self-discovery
-  - toxicity
+  - women
-  - positivity
+  - adulthood
-publish: true
 createdAt: 2021-05-28
 type: budding
 ---

 A lot of women today are too quick to jump into relationships and marriages that they forget that they have to be their own person, enjoy their personal space and understand themselves first before running into a life time union with anyone.